Hamxay/quillbot-ai/ReadMe.md

 #### Running the Development Server

-To start the client-side development server, run:
+To start the development server, run:

 ```bash
 npm run dev